 Where next - Job Opportunities

-This course offers a progression route to a number of roles in the IT such as junior web designers, junior programmers, system support assistants, database management and networking assistants, network administrator and IT help desk sector.
+The HND in Computing offers a progression route to a number of roles in the IT such as junior web designers, junior programmers, system support assistants, database management, networking assistants, network administrator and IT help desk sector.

 Up-to-date computers, printers and access to the Internet will be available for the completion of coursework.
-We have a number of programs available for you to use including Microsoft Office, Adobe Creative Suite, Java using Netbeans, Visual Basic.Net, Program-O under Xampp, Mysql and MS Project.
+We have a number of programs available for you to use including Microsoft Office, Adobe Creative Suite, Java using Netbeans, Unity, Visual Basic.Net, Program-O using Xampp, Mysql and MS Project.

 How to Apply

 All applications for HND courses are through UCAS (Universities and College Admissions Service).
 For an application pack, contact UCAS on 01242 227788 or visit www.ucas.com